nikosath/anti-fraud-app/README.md

 # Anti-fraud Service with Spring Security
 Work in progress.
+I keep some commented out code until I get close to finishing the project.
+A practice that I avoid when working with others.
 You can review the project with GitHub's IDE https://github.dev/nikosath/anti-fraud-app.
 ## Description
 A Spring Security RESTful web service built to explore user authentication, authorization, and fraud detection fundamentals.
 Demonstrating anti-fraud principles in finance, it employs an expanded role model and user interaction endpoints, with internal transaction validation based on heuristic rules.
 Specs provided by the Hyperskill educational platform.